 What Causes Shoulder Pain?

-- Acute: This can happen because of a sudden blow, excessive throwing, or other overhead activities needed in some sports and occupations, such as swimming or lifting boxes above your head.
+- Acute: The result of a sudden blow, excessive overhead motions, or other overhead activities common in some sports and occupations, such as volleyball or lifting boxes overhead.

-- Chronic: The result of degenerative conditions or the body becoming weaker as we get older.
+- Chronic: This can happen because of degenerative conditions or the body becoming weaker as we get older.

-- Shoulder Instability — This happens when the head of the humerus is allowed to move out of the socket when the capsule or ligaments become stretched, torn, or detached, and also can be the result of injury or wear and tear.
+- Shoulder Instability — This occurs when the ball of the humerus is allowed to move out of the socket when the capsule or ligaments become damaged, and also can be the result of injury or overuse.
 A dislocation can be partial, coming in and out of the socket, or complete when the bone completely comes out of the socket.
-It often happens in combination with injury to the supporting soft tissue of the shoulder.
-Long-term instability will result in shoulder pain and unsteadiness when performing certain motions.
+It often causes or is the result of injury to the supporting soft tissue of the shoulder.
+Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”

-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are stretched, when scar tissue interferes with their electric signals, or the nerves burst.
-These injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by sudden trauma but can also happen because of wear and tear.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are stretched, when scar tissue blocks communication between the brain and shoulder, or the nerves burst.
+Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
+They are commonly caused by high-impact trauma but can also occur because of degenerative conditions.

 Treating Your Shoulder Pain in Marlborough, MO